briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

     predicate motor vehicle or traffic offenses, whoever violates this section is guilty of a misdemeanor of the third degree.

-    2. _(2)_ Notwithstanding Section 303.99(b), upon a finding that a person operated a motor vehicle in violation of subsection (c) of this section, the court, in addition to all other penalties provided by law, shall impose a fine of two times the usual amount imposed for the violation.
+    2. _(2)_ Notwithstanding [Section 303.99(b)][CFCO 303.99(b)], upon a finding that a person operated a motor vehicle in violation of subsection (c) of this section, the court, in addition to all other penalties provided by law, shall impose a fine of two times the usual amount imposed for the violation.

     3. _(3)_ If the offender commits the offense while distracted and the distracting activity is a contributing factor to the commission of the